parkingwang/okhttp3-loginterceptor/README.md

 OkHttp3 LogInterceptor
 ===

-An android log interceptor for okhttp3.
+A log interceptor for OkHttp3.

 ##How to use?